-This year seven indigenous communities and four ejidos (communal properties) that live in and around the Monarch Butterfly Biosphere Reserve (MBBR) reforested 83 hectares with 30,757 trees!
+This year seven indigenous communities and four ejidos (communal properties) that live in and around the Monarch Butterfly Biosphere Reserve (MBBR) reforested 143.29 hectares with 50,936 trees!
 The trees were grown and maintained in 15 school nurseries, seven community nurseries and two nurseries located at Alternare's training center.
-Seven hundred fifty children and adults took care of maintaining the nurseries to have the seedlings ready and actively participated in tree planting.
+Nine hundred eighty two children and adults took care of maintaining the nurseries to have the seedlings ready and actively participated in tree planting.

 Map of Reforestation Sites 2025